peastman/ChorusExMachina/plugin/src/help.md

 # Entering Text

 A phrase consists of a series of syllables, separated by spaces, written in [X-SAMPA notation](https://en.wikipedia.org/wiki/X-SAMPA).
-For example, to sing the words "Happy birthday to you," enter the phrase `h{ pe b3T dEj tu ju`.
+For example, to sing the words "Happy birthday to you," enter the phrase `h{ pi b3T dEj tu ju`.
 Each successive note is sung on the next syllable.
 When it reaches the end of the current phrase, it loops back to the start again.

 You can enter up to 128 phrases.
 To select the phrase to sing, click on it in the table.
 To automate it in a DAW, set the parameter